aishi1528/Earthquake-Tracker/README.md

 - Animated pulsing rings to show quake locations
 - Color-coded circles based on magnitude
-- Popups with location, time, depth, and magnitude
+- Popups with location and magnitude
 - Live data that updates automatically from USGS

 It's built with basic HTML, CSS, and JavaScript — no frameworks or build tools required.